Looking to find out how the commission rate is calculated on Matchbook? or perhaps you’re considering using them as you’re preferred exchange.

 - Ladbrokes is 5%

-*these are the correct commission rates at the time of writing.
+*These are the correct commission rates at the time of writing.
 These prices can rise and fall usually varying from 0% and 5%.
-Which leads me on to…
+This leads me to…

 How the Commission Rate is Calculated: